ZakariaPZ/zakariapz.github.io/_posts/2022-12-10-giscus-comments.md

 The latent representation $$\mathbf{z}$$ is \textit{typically} of lower dimensionality than the original input vector $$\mathbf{x}$$.

-Once the input data has been compressed to the lower-dimensional representation $\mathbf{z}$, the decoder network takes this representation and maps it back to a reconstructed version $\mathbf{x'}$ of the original input:
+Once the input data has been compressed to the lower-dimensional representation $\mathbf{z}$, the decoder network takes this representation and maps it back to a reconstructed version $\mathbf{x'}$ of the original input,

 $$\mathbf{x'} = g(\mathbf{z})$$